hustcc/canvas-nest.js/README.md

 Then ok! `Please do not add the code in the <head> </head>`.

- - Module usage (Area render)
+ - Modular usage (Area render)

 > npm i --save canvas-nest.js

-Or import the `umd` package use `script` tag.
+You could import `umd` packages with `script` tag or with modules.

-There is only one API, use it like:
+There is only one API, use it as below:

 ```js
 import CanvasNest from 'canvas-nest.js';